S5245510/Cyberkids_LearningWEBAPP/readme.md

 ### Features

-- **Dynamic Story Endings**: Student performance and ratings while solving puzzles will affect the final outcome of their journey.
-Depending on their success, students will either achieve a successful ending or face a bad ending, adding an element of challenge and excitement.
+- **Stories and Puzzles**: Integrated stories and puzzles throughout the learning experience to create a more engaging journey.
+The chapters and puzzles are designed from easy to hard levels to gradually build student confidence and skills.

 ![Alt Text](/screenshot/feature1.png)